Topic Entity Framework

 Data that tells you whether it’s working

-Discover without Structure means you know what you want to be known for but haven’t made it legible.
+Define without Structure means you know what you want to be known for but haven’t made it legible.
 Structure without Reinforce means you’ve built a clear signal internally but haven’t backed it up externally.
 Reinforce without Measure means you’re doing the work but have no idea whether it’s paying off.

 The framework works as a system.
 Each stage makes the next one more meaningful — and Measure is what closes the loop and tells you what to do next.